Why Your Nails Are Peeling in Layers and How to Stop It From HappeningNovember 15, 2022

-Why Are My Nails Peeling in Layers?
+Why Are My Nails Peeling?

-Here’s the good news: Gel manicures aren’t harmful to your natural nail and can’t cause peeling (phew!).
+Here’s the good news: Depending on how frequently you’re getting them and the application technique, getting a gel manicure won’t necessarily harm your natural nail and or cause peeling (phew!).
 That said, when they’re not applied or removed correctly, all bets are off and you’re entering dangerous nail-health territory.
-“Gels are great at hiding nail imperfections, but the issue of peeling could have been going on a lot longer than you realize,” says Remark.
+“Gels are great at hiding nail imperfections, but the issue of peeling could have been going on a lot longer than you realize,” says Essie Global Lead Educator Rita Remark.
 “Over-buffing between gel manicures and prying the gels off your nails as opposed to gently soaking them can thin, harm and separate the layers of your nails.”
 Whether you’re DIY-ing your gel mani at home or going into a salon, make sure to be gentle with your buffing tools or nail file, and refrain from picking off your polish.